kwur/new-kwur-site/_posts/2007-11-07-subversive-cinema-killer-of-sheep.md

   </p>

   <p>
     So where does this leave us?
-Well, this month a nice <a href="http://www.amazon.com/Killer-Sheep-Charles-Burnett-Collection/dp/B000VEA3MU/ref=pd_bbs_sr_1/104-2489089-5812752?ie=UTF8&s=dvd&qid=1194476204&sr=1-1">DVD boxset</a> of some of Charles Burnett&#8217;s early films is being released.
-This is the first official home video release of the film (and it isn&#8217;t bootleg quality&#8230;).<br /><span class="on" style="display: block;" id="formatbar_CreateLink" title="Link" onmouseover="ButtonHoverOn(this);" onmouseout="ButtonHoverOff(this);" onmouseup="" onmousedown="CheckFormatting(event);FormatbarButton('richeditorframe', this, 8);ButtonMouseDown(this);"></span><br />OK, great.
+Well, this month a nice <a href="http://www.amazon.com/Killer-Sheep-Charles-Burnett-Collection/dp/B000VEA3MU/ref=pd_bbs_sr_1/104-2489089-5812752?ie=UTF8&s=dvd&qid=1194476204&sr=1-1">DVD boxset</a> of some of Charles Burnett’s early films is being released.
+This is the first official home video release of the film (and it isn’t bootleg quality…).<br /><span class="on" style="display: block;" id="formatbar_CreateLink" title="Link" onmouseover="ButtonHoverOn(this);" onmouseout="ButtonHoverOff(this);" onmouseup="" onmousedown="CheckFormatting(event);FormatbarButton('richeditorframe', this, 8);ButtonMouseDown(this);"></span><br />OK, great.
 What else?
 Well, if you missed the short run of the film this summer at Tivoli, <a href="http://www.webster.edu/filmseries/current.html">Webster Film Series</a> (really the only place worth seeing films in St. Louis) will be showing the film this January on the 17 through the 19.
-And don&#8217;t make me remind you that seeing the actual film is always better than DVD&#8230;
+And don’t make me remind you that seeing the actual film is always better than DVD…
   </p>

   <p>
-    AND&#8230; to top that, Charles Burnett himself will be doing a free workshop on Saturday January 19th.
+    AND… to top that, Charles Burnett himself will be doing a free workshop on Saturday January 19th.
 You must RSVP to that event so visit the <a href="http://www.webster.edu/filmseries/index.htm">Webster Film Series</a> site for information.
-I&#8217;ll even be in town (from NY) attending that event, so see you there.
+I’ll even be in town (from NY) attending that event, so see you there.
   </p>

   <p>
-    It should also be noted that Burnett is only one of a few filmmakers who has received the highly prestigious <a href="http://en.wikipedia.org/wiki/MacArthur_Award">MacArthur Fellowship</a> (&#8220;genius grant&#8221;).
+    It should also be noted that Burnett is only one of a few filmmakers who has received the highly prestigious <a href="http://en.wikipedia.org/wiki/MacArthur_Award">MacArthur Fellowship</a> (“genius grant”).
   </p>

   <p>